danintel/sawtooth-cookiejar/README.md

 # Components
 The Python application is built in two parts:
-1. The client application is written in two parts: _client.py file representing the backend stuff and the _cli.py representing the frontend stuff.
-The example is built by using the setup.py file located in one directory level up.
+1. The client application is written in two parts:
+* `pyclient/cookiejar_client.py`
+contains the client class which interfaces to the Sawtooth validator via the REST API
+* `pyclient/cookiejar.py` is the Cookie Jar CLI app

-2. The Transaction Processor is written in Python.
+2. The Transaction Processor is written in Python, `pyprocessor/cookiejar_tp.py`

 **NOTE**